TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-corpus-finalization.md

 We are happy to introduce the MS MARCO V2.1 document corpus and its *segmented version* for this year's TREC RAG Track!

 ## MS MARCO V2.1 Document Corpus
 The MS MARCO V2.1 document corpus has been cleaned following some deduping from the MS MARCO V2 document corpus.
 Our initial plan was to utilize the MS MARCO V2 passage corpus.
 However, Community feedback ([Twitter post](https://twitter.com/TREC_RAG/status/1772324651659636781)) and discussions with Jeff Dalton influenced us to reconsider our option.
-A notable concern with the original corpus (MS MARCO V2) was the presence of duplicate passages, making evaluation harder.
+A notable concern with the original corpus (MS MARCO V2) was the presence of duplicate passages, making evaluation harder (more holes, inconsistencies, etc.).
 Additionally, with passages, important considerations like length, chunking, etc. are not explored while they could be important to both researchers and practitioners.
 Note that for the filtered corpus, we applied an additional `body = body.strip()` step to allow for *precise* `start_char` and `end_char` calculation such that we could match the segments from the MS MARCO V2 corpus exactly (these fields are missing in the V2 corpus).
 The other fields have not been changed from the MS MARCO V2 document corpus except the document identifier which we modified to keep the original meaning (JSONL file and start position byte offset, more on this later).
 The new corpus has 10,960,555 documents compared to the original which had 11,959,635 documents.

 ### Document Format
 Each MS MARCO V2.1 document has five fields: